 What does it mean to “burp” your kombucha bottles?

 As you may have noticed, we are capturing carbonation in a glass bottle.
 In other words, the co2 is building pressure inside a sealed container.
 Burping kombucha alleviates pressure as this can get ugly if we allow this to build for too long.
-An essential step in this process is to “burp” your bottles once per day.
-Burping is to done check on how the pressure is building and release the excess co2.
-To burp, pop open the cap and then put it back on, allowing the release of excessive built-up CO2.
-If you don’t do this, you may wake up at 4:30 AM to the sound of the infamous “bottle bomb” and waterfalls of kombucha dripping down your cabinets (I speak from experience).
+An essential step in this process is to “burp” your bottles after one day.
+This is done to check on how the pressure is building and releases excess co2.
+To burp, pop open the cap and then put it back on, releasing excessive built-up CO2.
+If you don’t do this, you may end up with a geyser, or even worse; you may wake up at 4:30 AM to the sound of the infamous “bottle bomb” and waterfalls of kombucha dripping down your cabinets (I speak from experience).

-If you’re burping and not much is happening, keep the caps on for a few days to allow the carbonation to build up or assess the temperature and make adjustments as necessary.
+If you’re burping and not much is happening, keep the caps on for a few days to allow the carbonation to build up, assess the temperature and make adjustments as necessary.

 HOW TO BOTTLE YOUR KOMBUCHA